Portrait of Anjali Shrivastava

 I'm Anjali, a monetization data scientist currently doing self-directed research on inference economics through the Analogue Group.

 I'm interested in how AI challenges SaaS economies of scale, and what that means for software pricing.
-This is not AI bubble speculation, macro analysis of labor trends, or investment advice.
+This is not AI bubble speculation, macro analysis of labor trends, nor investment advice.

 Selected Projects